gdraheim/timetrack-odoo/tabxlsx.md

 * use `print_tabtotext("file.md", data, headers, selects)` for markdown tables
 * use `print_tabtotext("", data, headers, selects, defaultformat="csv")` to stdout

-The code itself mimics that of openpyxl.
+The code itself mimics that of openpyx1.
 * use `load_workbook(filename)` to get a `Workbook` data frame from a file
 * use `make_workbook(data, headers)`to create a `Workbook` from the provided data
 * use `Workbook.save(filename)` to save the data to an xlsx file